MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-url.md

 If the URL does not exactly match one of the replacement patterns (for example, `<app_site>.com` is not replaced with `<app_site>.com.mcas.ms`), or if you have additional concerns, contact your IT department.

-In case you do not recognize the remaining portion of the URL (e.g.: **myurl.com**.mcas.ms) as associated with any of your business apps, it is recommended that you investigate the issue further and consider blocking the URL to avoid any potential security risks.
+If you don't recognize the remaining portion of the URL (for example, **myurl.com**.mcas.ms) as associated with any of your business apps, it's recommended that you investigate the issue further and consider blocking the URL to avoid any potential security risks.